hugohouel/piano-jazz-trainer/README.md

 ## Contributing

 If you're a piano jazz player and feel like contributing, that's great!
 Contact me to discuss feature enriching / fix.
+Any comment on my code is more than welcomed.

 ## Acknowledgments